ChrissieFrankie/ChrissieFrankie/README.md

 ## TO DO

 - SPODIFY
-  - build spotify account search/download sub page
+  - build spotify selection/download sub component page
-    - build 3d textfield
-    - build 3d button
+    - build 3d tiles for playlists
-    - build 3d progress bar
+    - build 3d tiles for songs of each playlist
   - build web player
-    - create 3d squre as menu
-    - use 3d button
-    - create 3d image label
+    - base it off a phonograph

 ## TO DO whenever i get bored of above

 - Crafting Interpreters I
+  - lowkey i am getting board of flipping/clicking through pages may just make a 3d visualiser of a motherboard
 - Coding Challenges I
 - US Citizenship Test Prep 2025
 <!--